JikaiJin/jikaiwebsite/content/home/experience.md

     location: online
     date_start: '2022-01-01'
     date_end: ''
-    description: Work on implicit low-rank bias of gradient flow for matrix factorization problems.
+    description: Work on the incremental learning effect of gradient descent as an algorithmic regularization.
  #       Responsibilities include:

  #       * Analysing